planetjekyll/quickrefs/FAQ.md

 the tagline "Transform your text into a monster" and a black and white theme.

 The name is inspired by "[The Strange Case of Dr. Jekyll and Mr. Hyde](http://drjekyllthemes.github.io/jekyll-book-theme/)" - a novella written by
-Scottish author Robert Louis Stevenson and first published in 1886 in London.
+Scottish author Robert Louis Stevenson first published in 1886 in London.
 Why?
 Read the novella online - generated using the Jekyll world classics book theme ;-) Spoiler alert:  Dr. Jekyll and Mr. Hyde is one and only one person.